-Burris have a great reputation as hunting scopes and also produce the XTR II a fantastical tactical/long range tool.
+Burris have a great reputation as hunting scopes.
+They also produce the XTR II, a fantastical tactical/long range tool.
 The Fullfield series would be the ideal scope for using your mini-14 on the ranch.
-It gives enough magnification for almost all conceivable hunting and vermin control applications and a decent level of light gathering ability.
+It gives enough magnification for almost all conceivable hunting and vermin control.
+It even has a decent light gathering ability.

 With a Burris scope you also get to benefit from their fantastic build quality and warranty.

 As far as tactical optics go, Trijicon and Eotech lead the way.
 Their ACOG sight is the perfect compliment to your defense rifle.
 It has rugged bordering and is indestructible.
 You can ask anyone who’s been in the U.S. military.
 Whether you choose to mount a reflex sight like the one in the picture is up to you.
 The reflex sight does add a degree of versatility for very close range shooting.